THEME: #262 BITTER BUT GOOD

 Naturally Bitter Foods

-Think of bitter food and bitter gourd pops up in everyones mind.
-Its widely used in the Indian Cuisine.
+By the way, when I think of bitter food, bitter gourd pops up in my mind.
+In fact it is widely used in the Indian Cuisine.
 The next bitter food is fenugreek seeds.
-My choice of ingredient would have been bitter gourd (hubby loves it and I hate it!).
+Generally, my choice of ingredient would have been bitter gourd (hubby loves it and I hate it!).
 However, I didn’t get any bitter gourd.
 So had to check what else I could use that is naturally bitter.
-Arugula or Rocket and Kale were not available this week – am sure next week they will be plenty on the green grocer’s shelf.
+Also, Arugula or Rocket and Kale were not available this week – am sure next week they will be plenty on the green grocer’s shelf.
 Using fenugreek in abundance would mean a pickle recipe which neither of us are fans of.
-So my next choice is cocoa and dark chocolate.
+Eventually, landed on my next choice, cocoa and dark chocolate.

 Some Recipes Using Bitter Ingredients